yeozs/HacknRoll2023/README.md

 Drawbacks:
 - Application has React background with vanilla Javascript Code.
-Better maintenability of code needed.
+Better maintainability of code needed.